hviknesh-k/assessment-mortgage/README.md

   docker run -p 8080:8080 spring-boot-assessment
 ```

+## Testing Application

+Postman collection is added to the repo

 ## Scope for Improvements

 * Having a distributed caching like redis to serve GET endpoint response
 * Sort out jacoco file exclusions and improve code coverage
-*

-## Testing Application

-Postman collection is added to the repo
+* Implement security framwork for user authentications etc